snabble/docs/api_pos_integration.md

 ```

 If the checkout could not be performed, the PoS should update the
-checkout process and set the state to `failed`.
+checkout process and set its state to `failed`.
 Optionally the PoS can
 provide an informal `failedReason` message, which describes the
 conditions of the failure.